do you need to block or will a little soak work?

 IMG_0306

-2. Add item to water.
+2. Add the item to water.

 IMG_0307